 Fabric and Other Supplies

-- We used ½ yard each of following colors of Silk Dupioni from the selection at Fabric Depot:
+- We used ½ yard each of THREE colors of Silk Dupioni; we used Light Turquoise, Latte, and Black

-- And 1½ yards of one additional color of Silk Dupioni for both the front patchwork as well as the back panels, also from the selection at Fabric Depot:
+- 1½ yards of ONE additional color of Silk Dupioni for both the front patchwork as well as all the back panels, we used Silver Star

 - 1¼ yards of 20″ wide lightweight fusible interfacing; we used Pellon ShirTailor